 We’ll discuss each of the above methods in a more detailed manner.

-Insert and Resize Images in the Body of an Email Message:
+Insert and resize images in the body of an email message:

 To insert and resize an image file inside the body of an email message, follow the steps given below:

 • Insert image: Inside the body of your email message, click on the desired location where you want to insert an image.
 Click on the Insert option from the menu bar and then choose Pictures from the Illustrations group.
-Select the image Browse for the folder containing the image file and then click on the Insert button.
+Select the image After that, Browse for the folder containing the image file and then click on the Insert button.

-• Resize an image: To resize, click or tap on the image to display circular sizing handles located at each corner of the image. click or tap on the image Note: Resizing also changes the apparent size of the image file, i.e., how much of the screen it will take when received by the destination user.
-Click one of the sizing handles and drag it towards the center to reduce the size of the image or away from the center to enhance the size of the image.
-Here, you must know that there are additional sizing handles at the bottom of each side of the image.
-Making changes with sizing handles at the bottom will distort the image.
-If you are concerned about the image proportions, only use the sizing handles located at the corners.
+• Resize an image: If you want to resize an image, click on the image to display circular sizing handles located at each corner of the image. click or tap on the image Note: Resizing also changes the apparent size of the image file.
+Click one of the sizing handles and drag it towards the center to reduce the image size or away from the center to enhance the size of the image.

-• Firstly start with a new email message.
+• Start with a new email message.

-• Click Attach File in the insert tab or even you can drag and drop an image from File Explorer to the Subject field.
+• Click Attach File in the Insert tab, or even you can drag and drop an image from File Explorer to the Subject field.

 • Select the File tab in the message window.

 • In the Image Attachments section, select Resize large images when I send this message from the Info tab.

-• Now after completing your message click Send.
 Select large image to resize

+• Now, after completing your message, click Send.

 • Resize your images without causing any distortions.